Malaysia at the 2026 Winter Olympics

-Malaysia will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Malaysia competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+This was the country's third appearance at the Winter Olympics and also the third consecutive time since their first appearance at the 2018 Winter Olympics.

+The Malaysian team consisted of one female alpine skier.
+Alpine skier Aruwin Salehhuddin was the country's flagbearer during the opening ceremony.
+Meanwhile, Salehhuddin was also the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.